tytso/xfstests-bld/Documentation/gce-xfstests.md

     This option can be set to the empty string, i.e. GCE_USER= or GCE_USER="" to disable having "$USER-" in instance names, and simply have them named "xfstests-DATECODE"
+* GCE_UPLOAD_SUMMARY
+  * If set to a non-empty string value, test appliances will upload a summary.*.txt file in addition to the regular results tarball.
+    This summary file will be a copy of the summary file normally found at the root directory of the results tarball.

 An example ~/.config/gce-xfstests might look like this: